| CloserLook > Romans > Romans 4:1-3 |

 twice in this verse is so important.

 We talked about this concept in our last lesson, only we used the word imputed.
 As you will remember, the word imputed means to credit to someone else's account.
 And in Christ’s case, and ours, it was the switching of assets and liabilities.
-On the cross of Calvary, Christ took our place and was made "sin for us", even though He Himself had never sinned, so that we could be "made the righteousness of God in him", even though we had "come short of the glory of God".
-And because of that transaction, which cost Jesus so dearly, the law was fully satisfied, and the books were completely balanced.
-As Paul noted, in Rom.
+On the cross of

 only? is he not also of the Gentiles?
-Yes, of the
+Yes, of the Gentiles also: Probably that was something the Jewish Christians hadn't considered.
+But it was something they needed to consider quite

-of faith that they now stood upon, put the Gentiles on an equal footing with them.
+Gentiles on an equal footing with them.

-~ ~ ~ ~ ~ ~ And there is another aspect to the subject of righteousness by faith alone, which we should consider.
+~ ~ ~ ~ ~ ~ And there is another aspect to the subject of righteousness by faith alone which we should consider.
 By definition, faith alone is faith plus nothing else.
 When the church was born at Pentecost, it was composed of Jewish converts.
 However, as Gentiles were added to the body of Christ, a question came up.
 Acts 15:5 "But there rose up

-certain of the sect of the Pharisees which believed, saying, That it was needful to circumcise them (that is the Gentile
+certain of the sect of the Pharisees which believed, saying, That it was

-Christians), and to command them to keep
+needful to circumcise them (that is the Gentile Christians), and to command them to keep the law of Moses."

 In short,

-of salvation.
+salvation.

 The apostles

-and elders came together to consider this matter, and concluded that these requirements were not valid.
+and elders came together to consider this matter, and concluded that these

 Today, this